 When using LTPA, a token is created with the user information and an expiration time and is signed by the keys.
 The LTPA token is time sensitive.
 All product servers participating in a protection domain must have their time, date, and time zone synchronized.
 If not, LTPA tokens appear prematurely expired and cause authentication or validation failures.
-This token passes to other servers, in the same cell or in a different cell, either through cookies (for Web resources when SSO is enabled) or through the authentication layer (Security Authentication Service (SAS) or Common Secure Interoperability Version 2 (CSIv2) for enterprise beans).
+This token passes to other servers, in the same cell or in a different cell, either through cookies (for Web resources when SSO is enabled).
 If the receiving servers share the same keys as the originating server, the token can be decrypted to obtain the user information, which then is validated to make sure it has not expired and the user information in the token is valid in its registry.
 On successful validation, the resources in the receiving servers are accessible after the authorization check.